OsioLabs/emphandbook/01who_we_are/02values.md

 Some examples of this value in action are:

 - In addition to technical training information we encourage people to understand and use the wider array of tools that the open source community provides.
-- We empower employees to be better for family (parent, spouse, child) by giving them the flexibility to be there when and how they need to be.
+- We empower employees to be better for their family (parent, spouse, child) by giving them the flexibility to be there when and how they need to be.

 **Care for our customers**